42wim/matterbridge/README.md

 * [Discourse](https://github.com/DeclanHoare/matterbabble)

 ### API
-The API is very basic at the moment.
+The API is basic at the moment.
 More info and examples on the [wiki](https://github.com/42wim/matterbridge/wiki/Api).

 Used by the projects below.
 Feel free to make a PR to add your project to this list.